Genesis 1: A Commentary

 Second, not only do the sun, moon, and stars exist in the expanse (Gen. 1:14), but the birds fly in this area as well (Gen. 1:20).
 Surely ancient observers knew as well as we do today that birds fly in the open air—not in a hardened dome!
 The birds fly “above” (ʿal) the expanse—not below it.
 Out of the 900 times that this term is used, it means “‘go up’ (over 300 times), ‘come up’ (over 160 times) and ‘ascend’ (17 times).”[37]
 This suggests that “that the birds are flying upon the air rather than beneath a dome.”[38]
 This refers to “the formation of the atmosphere after the earth has become a solid body.”[39]

-Third, the most natural reading of the waters above is most “likely a reference to the clouds.”[40]
+Third, the most natural reading of the waters above is most “likely a reference to the clouds.”[55]
 The ancient Jews didn’t need to know meteorology to know that rain came from clouds (Judg.
 5:4; 2 Sam.
 22:12; Job 26:8; 37:11; Ps.
 18:11; 77:17; Prov.
 16:15 Eccl.
 11:3; Isa.
 5:6).
-Even other ancient Near Eastern texts assumed that rain came from the clouds above.[41]
-This is why God gave Noah the sign of the rainbow in the clouds, because these clouds were one of the main sources for the Flood (Gen. 9:12-16).
+Even other ancient Near Eastern texts assumed that rain came from the clouds above.[56]
+This is why God gave Noah the sign of the rainbow in the clouds, because these clouds were one of the main sources of the flood waters (Gen. 9:12-16).

-Finally, regarding Job 37, Poythress writes, “The simile in Job 37 simply compares the Sun’s brightness on a clear day to the painfully bright reflection of light from such a mirror.”[43]
+Finally, regarding Job 37, Poythress writes, “The simile in Job 37 simply compares the Sun’s brightness on a clear day to the painfully bright reflection of light from such a mirror.”[58]
+We agree.
+The allusion to Job 37 isn’t compelling because it uses the language of simile: “Can you, with Him, spread out the skies, strong as a molten mirror” (Job 37:18).
+This doesn’t describe a literal metallic dome.

-Young Earth Perspective: In their book The Genesis Flood (1961), John C. Whitcomb and Henry M. Morris argued that the “expanse” was a “vapor canopy” over the Earth, which would account for the massive amount of water needed for the Flood, as well as for protecting humans from radiation before the Flood.
+Young Earth Perspective: In their book The Genesis Flood (1961), John C. Whitcomb and Henry M. Morris famously argued that the “expanse” was a “vapor canopy” over the Earth, which would account for the massive amount of water needed for the Flood, as well as for protecting humans from radiation before the Flood.

 (1:7-8) “God made the expanse, and separated the waters which were below the expanse from the waters which were above the expanse; and it was so.
 8 God called the expanse heaven.
 And there was evening and there was morning, a second day.”

 Why doesn’t God call creation “good” on Day Two?
 This is the only day that God refrains from calling his creation “good.”
 One suggestion is due to the fact that God’s work on this day didn’t directly affect humans.
 Day Three, on the other hand, gives us land and plant life, and God calls his work “good” twice, rather than once.
-Another suggestions is that this day doesn’t create anything new, but is “an organization of existing material.”[46]
+Another suggestion is that this day doesn’t create anything new, but is “an organization of existing material.”[62]
 God wouldn’t call something “good” unless he created something new.

 Day 3: Land and seed-bearing plant life